 The contribution of law enforcement to a SIF's effectiveness is unknown.
 Interviews with experts pointed to the importance of collaboration with local law enforcement to assure clients could enter and exit the SIF without being intimidated or arrested by police officers.
 The data from Vancouver originated from a pilot study that was supported by the police department as well as city government officials.
+One ethnographic study described the how the increased police presence in the neighborhood of a SIF intimidated clients - forcing some to continuously navigate the risks of arrest or overdosing alone, especially clients who have outstanding warrants.
 The ability of a SIF to reach PWID, cultivate support from the broader community, and deliver results (individual and community-level outcomes) may depend on its level of collaboration with the police.

 Notwithstanding state and federal legal issues, the controversy with and for law enforcement involves a concern that SIFs give people the green light to use drugs illegally.